 But what does “localization” mean?

 The concept of localizationin humanitarian action aims to redefine power dynamics by promoting equitable partnerships and enabling local actors to make decisions and lead responses.
 It represents a shift towards greater local ownership and leadership.
 It involves collaboration among various stakeholders, including international non-governmental organizations (INGOs), local civil society organizations, governmental authorities, and traditional leaders.
-By emphasizing the recognition of local expertise, localization promotes meaningful participation and improves their access to essential resources such as quality funding, institutional capacity, and coordination platforms within their respective humanitarian systems.
+By emphasizing the recognition of local expertise, localization promotes meaningful participation and improves local organizations’ access to essential resources such as quality funding, institutional capacity, and coordination platforms within their respective humanitarian systems.
 It also highlights the importance of sharing resources and decision-making power to create a more inclusive and locally driven humanitarian response, ultimately aiming for greater effectiveness.

 Challenges